The key ways to prepare for a professional hotel photoshoot

 This way you cut costs by reducing the time the photographer has to be there and your business has to be closed, and also make sure the visual content has a clear, coherent theme.

 With Meero, this process is simple.
-Our photographers are experienced in many fields, able to adapt to different kinds of shoots and different requirements, and while we handle each step of the photoshoot admin and organisation, you’re still able to discuss with them the details of specific shots and angles.
+Our photographers are experienced in many fields, able to adapt to different kinds of shoots and different requirements, and while we handle each step of the photoshoot admin and organization, you’re still able to discuss with them the details of specific shots and angles.

 Preparing the rooms

-Each room needs to be to be fully gone over by the housekeeping department to make sure you have a clean, professional room to shoot.
+Each room needs to be fully gone over by the housekeeping department to make sure you have a clean, professional room to shoot.
 Metal services need to be polished, floors need to be vacuumed, the works.
 Aim to style the beds and sheets the same for each room, even if the decoration changes in each.
 It shows the consistency in room quality and maintenance that customers want to see.

 You also have to consider when in the day certain rooms should be shot.
 Natural light is key to photographers, but too much can wash out a room and make it difficult to focus.
 Rooms facing the East should be shot in the morning and those to the West in the afternoon to avoid direct sunlight getting in the lens.

 You want to consider what exterior view best shows off the hotel as a building as well as a place to stay.
-Customers love the idea of staying somewhere with atmosphere, so capturing a good shot from somewhere on the grounds always adds a certain edge to your listing.
+Customers love the idea of staying somewhere with an atmosphere, so capturing a good shot from somewhere on the grounds always adds a certain edge to your listing.

 While you’re at it, make sure the garden or balconies have been gone over by the gardening department.
-Trimmed lawns, varnished wood and clean paint are all essential to a professional photo.
+Trimmed lawns, varnished wood, and clean paint are all essential to a professional photo.

 One major trend at the moment is the use of twilight photography - taking a photo of the exterior a few minutes after dusk with the lights on inside.
 It gives a very warm, friendly appearance to your business, especially with the lights inside, inviting the viewer to come by to stay.
 To do this you need staff to arrange the lights around the building, some kind of awareness of where you want the cameraman to shoot from, and a time when you can clear the whole premises from one angle to arrange the lighting.